Trump seeks high court approval to speed deportations

 His arrival coincided with the start of the Trump administration and its sustained effort to crack down on asylum-seekers.
 Officials rejected his claim in an initial screening and he was designated for rapid deportation, or expedited removal as federal law calls it.

-Now the Supreme Court will decide whether Thuraissigiamt and others like him can be deported without ever getting to make their case to a federal judge.
+Now the Supreme Court will decide whether Thuraissigiam and others like him can be deported without ever getting to make their case to a federal judge.
 Arguments will take place Monday.

 The administration is seeking a sweeping ruling that it could potentially use to deport millions of people, even those arrested far from the border and who have been in the country for years, experts on the issue said.